mulab-mir/music-language-tutorial/book/lm/framework.md

 ![adaptive-modulation-normalization](img/adaptive.png)

-Say we want to condition a language model on some features, one common way is to adapt a hidden layer or a normalization layer in the network based on the conditional inputs, such as FiLM or Adaptive Instance Normalization, etc. These are very effective because conditioning information can affect every layer of computation inside a network.
+Say we want to condition a language model on some features, one common way is to adapt a hidden layer or a normalization layer in the network based on the conditional inputs, such as FiLM, Adaptive Instance Normalization, Adaptive Layer Normalization etc. These are very effective because conditioning information can affect every layer of computation inside a network.

 ###### Channel Concatenation